ibm-cloud-docs/vpc/console-tutorial.md

 1. Click **Add rule** to configure inbound and outbound rules that define what traffic is allowed in or out of the subnet.
 For each rule, specify the following information:
    * Select whether to allow or deny the specified traffic.
    * Select the protocol to which the rule applies.
    * For the source and destination of the rule, specify the IP range and ports for which the rule applies.
-For example, if you want all inbound traffic to be allowed to the IP range 192.168.0.0/24 in your subnet, specify **Any** as the source and 192.168.0.0/24 as the destination.
-But if you want to allow inbound traffic only from 169.168.0.0/24 to your entire subnet, specify 169.168.0.0/24 as the source and **Any** as the destination for the rule.
+For example, if you want all inbound traffic to be allowed to the IP range `192.168.0.0/24` in your subnet, specify **Any** as the source and `192.168.0.0/24` as the destination.
+But if you want to allow inbound traffic only from `169.168.0.0/24` to your entire subnet, specify `169.168.0.0/24` as the source and **Any** as the destination for the rule.
    * Specify the rule's priority.
-Rules with lower numbers are evaluated first and override rules with higher numbers.
+Rules with smaller numbers are evaluated first and override rules with higher numbers.
 For example, if a rule with priority 2 allows HTTP traffic and a rule with priority 5 denies all traffic, HTTP traffic is still allowed.

    See [Configuring rules](/docs/vpc?topic=vpc-acl-create-ui#example-configuring-rules) for an example.
    {: tip}